D00Med/LegendofMinetest/README.md

-The Minetest Game github master HEAD is generally not compatible with this game master HEAD because of the changed nature of developers of minetest, they break somany things and never care about the others.
+The Minetest Game github master HEAD is generally not compatible with this game master HEAD because of the changed nature of developers of minetest, they break so many things and never care about the others.

 #### mods packaged